joeykhouryy/data-roles-analysis-23-24/README.md

 FROM `infinite-deck-395615.data_roles_23_24.data_roles_uk`
 ```

 A table was created for future visualizations.
-Cases were used to identify which of the following tools appear to be 'true' or '1' from the dataset.
-Meaning, they appeared in a job description.
+Cases were used to identify which of the following tools appear to be 'true' or '1' from the dataset. meaning they appeared in a job description.

 The final table: